ilhyunc/IOS/README.md

 - **UIPickerView**: Displays the list of items available for purchase.
 - **UILabel**: Shows the total value of the current selection.
 - **UIButton**: 'Buy' button to confirm the purchase and manager button for accessing inventory management.
-- **UITableView**: Displays the list of items in the inventory and the purchase history.
+- **UITableView**: Displays the list of items in the inventory and the purchase history